-I usually cringe when people talk about fusion food, but recently I had a Thai (mis?)interpretation of Bánh Xèo (usually called Vietnamese Pancake or Vietnamese Crêpe in English) at a temple fair in Bangkok.
-It was served by two ladies who simply called it “khanom buang yuan” (vietnamese pancake).
-What’s funny is that it was absolutely nothing like it’s Vietnamese cousin, but was really tasty all the same.
+I usually cringe when people talk about fusion food, but recently I had a Thai interpretation of Bánh Xèo (usually called Vietnamese Pancake or Vietnamese Crêpe in English) at a temple fair in Bangkok.
+It was served by two ladies who simply called it “khanom buang yuan” (Vietnamese pancake).
+It was very unlike it’s Vietnamese cousin, but was really really tasty.
 I liked it so much I went home and made it the next day.

 The only thing I changed from their version was to serve the pancake folded once (like in Vietnam) and I added turmeric powder to the dough (Jett’s idea).
 It’s filled with cooked bean sprouts, fried tofu, pickled radish and chopped peanuts.
 And topped with ajaat — slightly pickled cucumber salad.
 It’s like Southern Thailand meets Southern Vietnam!